 How to Earn a Junior Ranger Badge

-Finally we explore the national park site as a family and the Junior Ranger booklet points out the unique features of the park.
+Finally, we explore the national park site as a family and the Junior Ranger booklet points out the unique features of the park.
 I’ve learned just as much as my three kids by earning Junior Ranger badges over the years.

 After completing the required activities, the kids turn in their booklets to the Park Ranger on duty at the visitor center.
 Park rangers will go over each booklet and discuss important features of the park with each child.

-9 National Junior Ranger Badges
+Earn National Junior Ranger Badges at Home

-Lets Go Fishing Junior Ranger
+Let’s Go Fishing Junior Ranger